open-telemetry/semantic-conventions/docs/sampling/README.md

 These attributes MAY be modified by components in a collection pipeline to convey successive sampling that has been carried out for a particular item of telemetry, using the conventions for consistent sampling described here.
-In that sense, producers and consumers should see these attributes as telemetry metadata.
+In that sense, telemetry consumers should see these attributes as telemetry metadata.

 ## Probability sampling